 Kombucha Carbonation and Flavoring Tips from Yang’s Nourishing Kitchen

-How to Clean Kombucha Bottles from Health Starts in the Kitchen
+How to Clean Kombucha Bottles from Cultures for Health

 1. Jayabalan, R., Malini, K., Sathishkumar, M., Swaminathan, K., & Yun, S. E. (2010).
 Biochemical characteristics of tea fungus produced during kombucha fermentation.
 Food Science and Biotechnology, 19(3), 843-847.